Lakis Nikolaou

-Lakis Nikolaou (Λάκης Νικολάου; born 17 July 1949) is a Greek former professional footballer who played as a center back.
+Lakis Nikolaou (Λάκης Νικολάου; born 17 July 1949) is a Greek former professional footballer who played as a centre back.
 He is the current medical director of AEK Athens.

 Early life

 Nikolaou was born on July 18 of 1949 in Ios of Cyclades.
 He spent his school years in Peristeri and finished high school in 1966 at the Anargyrio and Korgialenio School, in Spetses where he was enrolled as a boarder together with his brother.
 He started playing football at an early age, when with friends and neighbors they formed the Irodotos Peristeri team, playing friendly matches with other teams in the area.
 In these matches he was watched by the people of Atromitos, who signed in 1967.
 In Atromitos he started playing as a defender and then as a striker, due to the team's lack of attackers.
 Finishing high school, he succeeded in entering the Mathematics Department but his burning desire to study medicine made him drop out of school and enroll in the Medical School of Bari, with the purpose of transferring to the University of Athens, which he did.
 During his stay in Bari, he played with the amateur team Barletta as a sweeper.